Purplelink

 What does the annotated .bib contain?

-Your original .bib file with a comment line above each entry showing its validation status: missing required fields, DOI result, and database confidence scores.
+Your original .bib file with a comment line above each entry showing its validation status: missing required fields, DOI result, title and author confidence scores, and any year mismatch.
 Paste it straight back into your editor.

 What BibTeX entry types are supported?